MicrosoftDocs/windows-insider/wip/at-home/get-started.md

 ---
 title: Getting started with the Windows Insider Program
-description: How to install Insider Preview builds
+description: How to get started with the Windows Insider Program
 author: bleblanc
 manager: dougkim
 ms.tgt_pltfrm: na